satishwarkedas/lasso_bilevel/README.md

 inputs:
 - ul      -> the list of upper-level vectors until the current iteration
 - ll      -> the list of lower-level vectors until the current iteration
-- phi     -> the list of
+- phi     -> the list of phi-vectors corresponding to ul for each fold
+- data    -> data in the format mentioned above
+- iter    -> current iteration value
+- test_ind -> matrix of test indices for all folds - dimension - folds x #testindices
+- train_ind -> matrix of train indices for all folds - dimension - folds x #trainindices

 ### cvAdaptiveLasso1.m
 [beta, fval] = cvAdaptiveLasso1(lambda, data, index_train)